OEPi/OEPapi/README.md

 ### Knowledge Benchmarks

-Innovative ways to find out which Maps, Classes, Tests and Knowledge State layers have the most optimal leanring experience.
+Innovative ways to find out which Maps, Classes, Tests and Knowledge State layers have the most optimal learning experience.